shree-c/p_blog/src/pages/articles/json_parser_part_3.md

 ![stack overflow](/p_blog/assets/shapes_non_rec.svg)

-If we encounter primitive data types we pushed to the mouth which pointed to the top of the stack, else if we encountered a container we updated the stack.
+If we encounter primitive data we pushed it to the mouth which pointed to the top of the stack, else if we encountered a container we updated the stack.
 And pop from the stack when a container ended.

 I used `std::shared_ptr` for pointers, so there is no manual memory management.
 And the private value inside the object that held the actual values is not dynamically allocated; which meant the value would be destroyed if the object is destroyed.